VerenaQu/passenger_load_prediction_project/README.md

 # How to Run
+1. **Download the dataset**
-- Download the "Air Carriers: T-100 Domestic Segment (All Carriers)" dataset (or use provided sample)
+   Download the *Air Carriers: T-100 Domestic Segment (All Carriers)* dataset or use the provided file
-- Open notebooks in JupyterLab or VS Code
+2. **Open the notebooks**
+    - Notebook **1_eda_cleaning_featureengineering.ipynb**: performs data exploration, cleaning and feature engineering.
+Outputs a prepared dataset for modeling
+    - Notebook **2_pax_load_factor_prediction.ipynb**: Loads the cleaned dataset, trains and evaluates predictive models and presents the final results
+3. **Execute all cells step-by-step**
-- Run all cells step-by-step to reproduce the results
+   Run the cells in order to reproduce the full workflow and results